ccortney/buddyreads-frontend/README.md

 This app allows users to track their progress and share their thoughts along the way.
 Posts are connected to a page number and are hidden to others until they are past that page to prevent spoilers.

-## Getting Started
+## Accessing the App
 [buddyreads.surge.sh](buddyreads.surge.sh)
  Here are some test user emails (all passwords are 'password'):
 * taylor@email.com
 * meghan@email.com
 * harry@email.com